ropensci/roweb3/README.md

 ### Hugo version

-The Hugo version used has to be recorded in netlify.toml (two places) as well as in .Rprofile.
+The Hugo version used has to be recorded in netlify.toml (two places) as well as in .Rprofile and in the blog guidance.

 ### Featured posts and tech notes